 Analysis and Test Results

 The rating table above paints a picture of where each hat in our review ranked in overall performance.
 The highest scoring hats ranked well in the Protection and Comfort categories, the most important metrics in our tests.
-In the rest of our review, we'll explain the different test metrics that we used and let you know which models stood out in each one.
+In the rest of our review, we'll go over the different test metrics that we used and let you know which models stood out in each one.
 We'll also discuss what to look for when considering the value of your purchase.

 We chose protection as the most important rating because this is usually the reason you buy a hat in the first place.
-We traditionally think of sun hats having wide, full brims, but were surprised at the most effective types all include more neck coverage.
+We traditionally think of sun hats having wide, full brims, but were surprised that the most effective types all include more neck coverage.
 The following chart illustrates which of the hats offer the most protection.

 The Sunday Afternoons Adventure Hat is the classic trail hat with colossal visor and long neck cape that makes you look like you've just walked out of the Sahara.
 We've discovered the paradox that ultimately the more protective a hat is, the less stylish it will be.
 We think our Editors' Choice award winner, the Sunday Afternoons Ultra Adventure, has the optimal balance of high sun protection, but you can still pull it off without feeling too ridiculous.